Andrea Katz

 Associate Professor of Law

-Professor Katz received her Ph.D. in Political Science from Yale University, her J.D. from Yale Law School, and her bachelors’ degree from Yale College.
-After law school, Professor Katz clerked at the European Court of Human Rights in Strasbourg, France, for Judge András Sajó.
-She also held a clerkship in the District of Massachusetts for Senior District Judge Michael A. Ponsor.
-She has been a visiting researcher at the University of Rio de Janeiro, the University of São Paulo, and the University of Tokyo, and spent last year in residence at NYU Law School as a Golieb Fellow in Legal History before joining the Washington University faculty in Fall 2020.
+Professor Katz received a Ph.D. in Political Science from Yale University and a J.D. from Yale Law School.
+After law school, Professor Katz clerked at the European Court of Human Rights in Strasbourg, France for Judge András Sajó, and in the District of Massachusetts for Judge Michael A. Ponsor.
+She has been a visiting researcher at the University of Rio de Janeiro, the University of São Paulo, the University of Tokyo, and was a Golieb Fellow in Legal History at NYU Law School before joining the Washington University faculty in Fall 2020.

 - Education